Blanca Alvarado: Career

 Alvarado was also active in efforts to improve Santa Clara County's juvenile detention system.
 She established an Office of Women's Advocacy for the county to develop programs to help women develop in their professional and personal lives.
 Other notable achievements included ensuring that all children in the county would receive some health insurance coverage from their parents' employment, improvements to the Santa Clara Valley Medical Center and construction of a Mexican Heritage Plaza, one of the largest Latino cultural centers in the country.

 In 2018, Alvarado helped launch a campaign to close Reid–Hillview Airport with the aim of developing more affordable housing in the region.

-Recognition
+Recognition and legacy

 In 2002, Alvarado was awarded the Woman of the Year Award by the San Francisco Bay Area Chapter of the Women's Transportation Seminar, an international organization dedicated to the professional advancement of women in transportation, recognizing her contributions as a member of the board for the Santa Clara Valley Transportation Authority.
 In 2005, she was awarded the Ohtli Award by the government of Mexico.
 Also in 2005, her achievements were recognized in the United States House of Representatives.

-Legacy

-Alpha: Blanca Alvarado and José Hernández School was named in her honor to recognize her work as a community activist.
+Alpha Charter Schools' Blanca Alvarado School in East San Jose was named in her honor.